 Rio held Lucas tight as she continued to drain his vitality.
 A weak glow was emitted all over her person and she regained some of the stamina she used up.
 Her face slowly regenerated, new foams of flesh grew and covered some of the traces of her mysterious obsidian skin along with what it contained.

 That was how long Rio held on before she released Lucas from the grip of her jaws.
 Still holding him down on the floor, Rio loomed over Lucas.
 Her feline eye gave off a menacing stare, and her mouth was slightly opened to reveal her bloodstained teeth.
 It was as if she was trying to convey herself as the last image he would ever see before his demise.
 All of the accumulated life-drain from [Reaper's Embrace] left Lucas helpless, unable to do much except look back at the [Renegade] horror above him.

 "It hurts more than it should, right?"
 Rio whispered with her dual voices to her helpless opponent, who did nothing but grimace from the pain. "[Reaper's Embrace] tells no lies.
-I can now say without a doubt that I hold no special feelings for you!"
+I can now say without a doubt that I harbor no special feelings for you!"

 【法『Rio's Third Law: Reaper's Embrace』法】

 Rio struck again with blinding speed after her declaration and connected without an opposition, eliciting more pained howling from Lucas when a previously untouched side of his neck took its turn to feel Rio's devastating bite and life-draining effect.

 Another five seconds passed before Rio released Lucas' neck again.
-This time, Rio licked all of the blood on her teeth before spitting the collected liquid on Lucas' face.
+This time, Rio licked off all the blood on her teeth before spitting the collected liquid on Lucas' face.

 No, he couldn't afford to gamble on it ending soon considering how feral Rio had become.
 His options were far too limited.
 His arms and legs have grown too weak from the constant infliction of [Reaper's Embrace], and they were securely restrained from the way Rio held them.